 If you apply for a visa under this subcategory you can be subject to a UKVI "genuineness" test.
 In order to assess "genuineness" the UKVI may request additional information/evidence and/or request that you attend an interview.
 They state that they may take into account:

 - relevant experience relative to skills required to do the role;

 - knowledge of the Sponsor in the UK;

 - any other relevant information.

-If it is identified that Tier 5 sponsorship is an appropriate route for you to be able to take up the work, you will be issued with a Certificate of Sponsorship by your College/School (in the same way as for a Tier 2 sponsorship) which will enable you to apply for your visa.
+If it is identified that Sponsored Researcher sponsorship is an appropriate route for you to be able to take up the work, the University issues you a CoS (in the same way as for a Skilled Worker sponsorship) which will enable you to apply for your visa.

 Help is available for making your visa application from the Immigration Legal Adviser (Staff).

-Additionally the University offers assistance to those paying for fees in relation to their Tier 2 visa for both themselves and their dependants.
+Additionally the University offers assistance to those paying for fees in relation to their Skilled Worker visa for both you and your family.
 On commencing work at the University, you can claim reimbursement for the fees.